solliancenet/security-defender-workshop-400/day-02/lab03-sentinel-defender.md

 ### Task 1 : Create Export Rule

-1. Run the `ExportLogsToStorage.ps1` PowerShell script
+1. Run the `\artifacts\day-02\ExportLogsToStorage.ps1` PowerShell script
+2. You should get a json response back

 ### Task 2 : Review data

+1. Switch to the Azure Portal
-1. Perform the following actions:
+2. Perform the following actions:
    1. TODO
+3. Browse to the lab resource group
+4. Select the **wssecuritySUFFIX** storage account
+5. Under **Data storage**, select **Containers**
-2. Open the storage account, review the log data sent to it
+6. Open the storage account, review the log data sent to it

 ### Task 3 : Query data with Notebooks

+1. Open Visual Studio Code
-1. Open the `ExportLogsToStorage.ipynb` notebook
+2. Open the `\artifacts\day-02\ExportLogsToStorage.ipynb` notebook
+3. When prompted, select **Install** for recommended extensions, you should see the **Jupyter** extension get installed.
+4. Select **Trust** when prompted
+5. Select **Yes** when prompted for Python extensions
-2. Replace all the values
+6. Switch back to the notebook, replace all the values
-3. Run the notebook
+7. Run the notebook
-4. TODO

 ## Exercise 10 : Extending Azure Sentinel Incidents (Optional)